FAIR-FATE: Fair Federated Learning with Momentum: Conclusion and Future Work

-We proposed FAIR-FATE: a fairness-aware Federated Learning algorithm that uses a novel aggregation technique that estimates a fair Momentum update and validates the fairness of each client participating in the federation.
-In addition, FAIR-FATE does not need clients’ restricted information, respecting the data privacy constraints associated with Federated Learning.
+We proposed FAIR-FATE: a fairness-aware Federated Learning algorithm that uses a novel aggregation technique that estimates a fair Momentum update based on the fairness of each client participating in the federation.
+In addition, FAIR-FATE does not need clients' restricted information, respecting the data privacy constraints associated with Federated Learning.
 Furthermore, FAIR-FATE is a flexible algorithm that does not rely on any local fairness strategy at each client.

 To the best of our knowledge, this is the first approach in machine learning that aims to achieve fairness using a fair Momentum estimate.
-Revisiting the question presented at the start of this work:

-\begin{quote}\emph{Can a fairness-aware Momentum term be used to overcome the oscillations of noisy non-fair gradients in Federated Learning?}\end{quote}

-Experimental results on four real-world datasets demonstrate that FAIR-FATE can effectively increase the fairness results under different data distributions compared to state-of-the-art fair Federated Learning approaches by using a fairness-aware Momentum term.
+Experimental results on real-world datasets demonstrate that FAIR-FATE can effectively increase the fairness results under different data distributions compared to state-of-the-art fair Federated Learning approaches.

-Interesting directions for future work are: testing FAIR-FATE using multiple fairness metrics and multiple sensitive attributes simultaneously; extending the work to various application scenarios such as regression or clustering; focusing on individual fairness notions.
+Interesting directions for future work are: testing FAIR-FATE using multiple fairness metrics and sensitive attributes; extending the work to various application scenarios such as clustering; focusing on individual fairness notions.

-We hope that this work inspires the community to develop more fairness-aware algorithms, in particular, in Federated Learning, and consider Momentum techniques for addressing bias in machine learning.